The SnQL query language

 MATCH (<entity> [SAMPLE n])

 This is equivalent to all of our current queries.
-This is querying data from a single entity (Events, Transactions etc.) It is possible to add an optional sample to the query by adding it with the entity.
+This either queries data from a single entity or a single storage directly.
+It is possible to add an optional sample to the query by adding it with the entity.

 Subquery: